basho/basho_docs/content/riak/ts/1.4.0/learn-about/timestamps.md

 [planning partition]: ../../using/planning#partition-key
 [UNIX time]: https://en.wikipedia.org/wiki/Unix_time

 Timestamps in Riak TS are a critical data type, nearly always a part of [partition key][planning partition].
-They are often leveraged with the quantum function to group data by 15 minute clumps, or 10 second clumps, or 60 day clumps, et cetera depending on how quickly your time series data come in and how you need to analyze them.
+They are often leveraged with the quantum function to group data by 15 minute clumps, or 10 second clumps, or 60 day clumps, et cetera, depending on how quickly your time series data come in and how you need to analyze them.

 ## Structure of Timestamps